 - In a large stock pot, melt the butter and add the diced onion.

 - Saute 3 minutes until starting to soften and add squash.

 - Saute an additional 5 minutes until squash starts to brown.

-- Add coconut milk, stock, and spices and bring to simmer.
+- Add coconut milk, broth, and spices and bring to a simmer.